 Time waits for no woman, but who says you’ve got the hours to hang around and wait for time?
 We’ve all got meetings to take, conference calls to make, places to be and deals to close.
-But instead of getting consumed by the hours in the day, or the lack thereof, here are five ways to watch the clock and have your most productive day ever, thanks to our friends at Daniel Wellington.
+But instead of getting consumed by the hours in the day, or the lack thereof, here are five ways to watch the clock and have your most productive day ever.

 1. PICK A REALISTIC TIME TO WAKE UP